lenushealth/docs/api/dataserver/samples/index.md

 ## TypeIdentifier

-Each Sample has a TypeIdentifier indicating to what classification (Quantity, Category, Correlation) the Sample belongs, and very specifically what the data represents.
+Each Sample has a TypeIdentifier indicating to what family (Quantity, Category, Correlation) the Sample belongs, and very specifically what the data represents.

-For example the TypeIdentifier `StepCount` flags a Sample as being a Quantity that records a number of steps taken.
+For example, the TypeIdentifier `StepCount` flags a Sample as being a Quantity that records a number of steps taken.

 TypeIdentifers are used within JSON request and response objects to say what a Sample represents.